idsia-robotics/navground/docs/reference/sim/python/visualization/svg.rst

 .. py:currentmodule:: navground.sim.ui

-.. autoclass:: Decorate
+.. py:type:: Decorate
+   :canonical: typing.Callable[[navground.sim.Entity], dict[str, str]]

    A function that returns a dictionary of SVG style attributes for an entity, like ``{"fill": "red"}``.

-.. py:class:: Rect
+.. py:type:: Rect
-   :module: navground.sim.ui
+   :canonical: tuple[numpy.ndarray, numpy.ndarray] | numpy.ndarray

-   A typealias to ``tuple[numpy.ndarray, numpy.ndarray] | numpy.ndarray``: a rectangle defined by two points, at the bottom-left and top-right vertices.
+   A rectangle defined by two points, at the bottom-left and top-right vertices.

 .. autofunction:: svg_color